ITU-BDSA23-GROUP7/Chirp/docs/report.md

 The 'Forget me' feature is used by users to delete their accounts.
 In it's current form in the program the feature flips the boolean 'Hidden' on an Author to be set to true.
 This means the feature is not deleting anything from our database, but just hiding it on the web application.
 With more time we would have liked to change the feature so it deletes users and their cheeps from the database.
 This way the feature would be more GDPR compliant, so we won't have to manually delete data from the database if a user requests for their data to be deleted.

 Currently when running our program in a development environment the program will still use the same database as on our production environment.
-With more time we would have liked to make the development environment run on a seperate database, to avoid tampering with the live database when testing and making new features.
+With more time we would have liked to make the development environment run on a separate database, to avoid tampering with the live database when testing and making new features.

 ### Project board workflow